ashesx2/google-homepage/README.md

 # The Odin Project | Foundations Path
 **The Front End - Project: Google Homepage**

-In this project, I attempt to recreate Google's homepage using my amateur knowledge of HTML and CSS.
+A webpage based off of Google's homepage (no real functionality), created to practice HTML and CSS basics.

 [Live Preview of Google Homepage](https://ashesx2.github.io/google-homepage/)